 The most common form of infiltration for colorectal cancer is local invasion, where tumors invade surrounding tissues or organs, causing corresponding clinical symptoms.
 Anal incontinence, continuous pain in the lower abdomen and sacrum are caused by rectal cancer invading the sacral plexus.
 Tumor cell implantation and metastasis to the abdominal pelvic cavity form corresponding symptoms and signs.
 Rectal digital examination can palpate a mass in the rectovesical or rectouterine pouch, and tumors widely spread and metastasize within the abdominal pelvic cavity to form ascites.
 The distant metastasis of colorectal cancer mainly occurs in two ways: lymphatic metastasis and hematogenous metastasis.
 Tumor cells can be transferred to lymph nodes through lymphatic vessels or to other parts of the body, such as the liver, lungs, bones, etc., through hematogenous metastasis.

-What Test is Used for HLA Typing?March 11, 2024In the intricate world of immunogenetics, Human Leukocyte Antigen (HLA) typing emerges as a cornerstone, pivotal for a myriad of applications ranging from organ transplantation to the understanding of...view
+Unveiling the Machinery Behind HLA Typing: A Capitabio PerspectiveMarch 11, 2024In the intricate landscape of genetic diagnostics and immunogenetics, Human Leukocyte Antigen (HLA) typing emerges as a pivotal process, underpinning a myriad of clinical and research applications.
+At...view